Eli Manning plans to play in 2018, doesn't want Ben McAdoo fired for benching

 "Ben McAdoo's two-season run as the head coach Giants is coming to an end.
 Sources say Ben McAdoo could be fired in the next 24 hours regardless of the result in Oakland," ESPN's Adam Schefter reported.
 "Obviously general manager Jerry Reese also on thin ice, but Ben McAdoo's time as the Giants head coach is coming to an end."

-According to ESPN's Chris Mortensen, "McAdoo's handling -- or mismanagement -- of how Eli Manning has been benched has been met with open unhappiness from Giants owner John Mara, who is extremely fond of the two-time Super Bowl MVP."
+According to ESPN's Chris Mortensen, "McAdoo's handling -- or mismanagement -- of how Eli Manning has been benched has been met with open unhappiness from Giants [CEO] John Mara, who is extremely fond of the two-time Super Bowl MVP."

 After the game against the Raiders, Eli was obviously one of the main attractions for the media.
-He flat out stated that he does not intend to retire and wants to play next season.
+He flat out stated he does not intend to retire and wants to play next season.

-He also said he does not blame McAdoo for the way his benching/demotion went down, and does not want to see the Giants' coach get fired.
+He also said he does not blame McAdoo for the way his benching/demotion went down, and does not want to see the Giants coach get fired.

 If Eli wants to play next season, there will likely be several suitors for his services, even if the Giants aren't one of them.
 He probably has less control over the fate of McAdoo, however, because he has pretty clearly lost control of the team throughout this season, damaging relationships with several important players (Manning, all three starting cornerbacks) along the way.

-With the Giants at 2-10 and looking like the worst non-Browns team in the league, it seems likely that McAdoo's days are numbered, whether Eli wants it that way or not.
+With the Giants at 2-10 and looking like the worst non-Browns team in the league, it seems likely that McAdoo's days are numbered, whether Eli wants it that way.

 -